 William Newell, special agent in charge of the ATF's Phoenix office, announces the indictments that emerged from the Fast and Furious investigation on Jan.
 25 in Phoenix.
 ATF officials say Newell is slated to become the agency's new attaché to the Mexican government.
-Credit: Matt York/Associated PressDodson said some of the cooperating gun dealers who sold weapons to the suspects at ATF's behest initially had concerns and wanted to end their sales.
-One even asked whether the dealers might have a legal liability, but was assured by federal prosecutors they would be protected, he said.
+Credit: Matt York/Associated Press